juliasilge/opioids/analysis_for_paper.md

 |II       |Date |  -5392.202| 1790.4440| -3.0116564| 0.0048008|
 |IV       |Date | -11985.809| 3302.4011| -3.6294224| 0.0008983|

 These models are all asking the question, "What is the rate of change of doses prescribed with time?"
-The p-values are almost all high (all > 0.05), indicating that we aren't seeing increases or decreases for any schedule, just like we see in the plot.
-The overall numbers of pills prescribed per month is mostly flat.
+The p-values are almost all low (several < 0.005), indicating that we are seeing decreases for Schedule IV and II, just like we see in the plot, starting at the beginning of 2017.

 Now let's look at specific drug categories like opioid, stimulant, sedative, and so forth.
 What are the top 10?